ctb/2017-moore-ddd-annual-report/narrative.md

 * our distributed/scalability tiger team (Luiz Irber) is working to build distributed indices of MinHash sketches to make it possible to find relevant data sets and analyses.
-As part of this Luiz is building a massively scalable indexing infrastructure that resembles a botnet.
+As part of this Luiz is building a massively scalable indexing infrastructure that closely resembles a botnet.

 * our core software development efforts are proceeding again, with Daniel Standage leading khmer development and a consultant (Tim Head)